AdobeDocs/experiences-by-you.en/help/experience-manager/cloud-service/expert-resources/aem-champions/migration.md

 ---
-title: AEM Champion Best Practices and Tips - Migrating to AEM as a Cloud Service
+title: AEM Champion - Preparing to migrate to AEM as a Cloud Service
-description: Get expert advice on migrating to AEM as a Cloud Service from AEM champion, Wilson Faure.
+description: Get expert advice on preparing and planning to migrate to AEM as a Cloud Service from AEM champion, Wilson Faure.
 version: Cloud Service
 topic: Migration
 role: Admin, Developer